SunPj/silhouette-vuejs-app/README.md

 `sbt run`

 ## Documentation
 Backend and frontend parts of app are completely separate.

-Backend part proxies views to frontend and frontend proxies all api calls to backend.
+### VueJs
+On running application in `prod` mode, all VueJs sources are compiled and moved to `public` directory where PlayFramework treats them as static assets.
+On running application in `dev` mode, all VueJs sources are proxied from Webpack server by PlayFramework, so hot reloading and other stuff work without magic.

 ### Backend
 To run backend you should have `sbt` installed.